CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/hackathons/yelp/index.md

 # Objective 3: Serve

 Write a simple web serve to serve the results of interesting queries.
 Your are provided with skeleton code as an example you can build upon.
 Clone the hackathon repository.
-Get the server code to run on a localhost. __You will need to change the database link.__ Open a browser and point it to http://localhost:3000.
+Get the server code to run on a localhost. __You will need to enter the username, password, and the url to access the database on MongoLab.__ Open a browser and point it to http://localhost:3000.
 You want to be able to see something like this:

 ![d3_skeleton_index](d3_skeleton_index.png)